-Rob Slavens is in his ninth season as an assistant coach for the Wisconsin Lutheran College football team, where he serves as quarterbacks coach and co-offensive coordinator.
+Rob Slavens is in his 11th season as an assistant coach for the Wisconsin Lutheran College football team, where he serves as quarterbacks coach.

 From 2009-2012, Slavens coached two-time all-conference quarterback Zach Shaw, who received NACC Honorable Mention honors in 2011 and NACC Co-Freshman of the Year accolades in 2009.
 Shaw became the school's all-time career leader in both passing yards (6,013) and passing touchdowns (63).

 Slavens arrived at Wisconsin Lutheran with a wealth of coaching experience under his belt.
 He has held coaching posts at Waukesha West High School (four years), Milwaukee Washington High School (two years), and Pius XI High School (five years).
-Slavens also has coached for 22 years at the Jeff Trickey Quarterback Camps.
-Slavens has recently started his own camps for quarterbacks - Midwest Quarterback Camps.
+Slavens also has coached for 23 years at the Jeff Trickey Quarterback Camps.
 In addition to his coaching experience, Slavens played football for two seasons each in Germany and arena football in La Crosse and Green Bay.

 Slavens played collegiately at the University of Wisconsin-La Crosse (1993-1997) where he was a member of the Eagles' 1995 NCAA Division III National Championship team.